<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Small changes can make big differences

-Nova Scotia-based poultry processor Eden Valley Poultry, which employs around 400 people, uncovered $95,000 in savings when they cleaned their chicken leg conveyor system one extra time during the production day.
-The cleaning relieved tension on chains and gears and reduced miscuts, which was a major cause of product loss on that line.
+Nova Scotia-based poultry processor Eden Valley Poultry, which employs around 400 people, uncovered $95,000 in savings when it cleaned its chicken leg conveyor system one extra time during the production day.
+The cleaning relieved tension on chains and gears and reduced miscuts, which were a major cause of product loss on that line.

 They also saved an additional $27,000 by installing a guard where thighs were separated from drumsticks.
 This closed a gap in the processing line and prevented chicken pieces from falling on the floor.